Number of Workers Sought2

 Please share three things you think people should know about living with you.We enjoy having interns share our weekday meals and we are close to town.
 The living spaces are separate enough so you can be by yourself, but it's nice when interns all get along.
 You will share outdoor kitchen space on weekends and for weekday breakfast and lunch.

-Describe yourself, your family, background, farming experience, philosophy, goals and interestsThis coming season will be the 27th year for Clark Fork Organics.
+Describe yourself, your family, background, farming experience, philosophy, goals and interestsThis coming season will be the 31th year for Clark Fork Organics.
 I graduated from Dartmouth College and went to work in NYC then Boston.
 I realized I needed to be outside doing something physical and something I felt was important.
-I quit my job and began farming almost 30 years ago at a research farm called New Alchemy on Cape Cod.
+I quit my job and began farming more than 30 years ago at a research farm called The New Alchemy Institute on Cape Cod.
 From there I went to Santa Cruz and attended the Agroecology Program where I met Josh.
-Josh teaches at the University of Montana and runs the student farm program called PEAS.
-We have 3 kids, Quinn 24, Sophie 21 and Tasha 17.
-Hopefully they will be around for parts of the season.
+Josh taught at the University of Montana and ran the student farm program called PEAS.
+Recently he switched careers and is now a county commissioner in Missoula.
 My goal for this year is to have a happy group of interns who work hard and all get along!
-We have a new farmstand and I want to see that take off.
-I'm also reducing the amount of certain crops, so we have plenty of weeding time.
+We have a new farm stand that has taken off.
+We are putting more and more effort into the farm stand.
+Last year that included a flower CSA which I plan to continue.

 Describe the physical setting of your farm and the nature of the community in which you liveOur farm is located close to Missoula, about a 20 minute bike ride.
 We are also on a bus line that goes downtown in a few minutes and is now free.
 It only goes by once an hour though.
 We are close to 2 rivers and a quick bike ride from some good swimming spots.
-There is a lot of hiking, camping, rock climbing, hot springs and boating nearby as well for weekend adventures.
-Missoula is a fun University town with a lot going on.
+There is a lot of hiking, camping, rock climbing, hot springs and boating nearby as well as for weekend adventures.
+Missoula is a fun University town with a lot going on and fabulous hiking nearby.

 Describe your farm operation

-lark Fork Organics is a family farm.
+Clark Fork Organics is a family farm.
 We grow mixed vegetables on 8 acres.
-We are certified Homegrown, a local label farmers in the area have created and COG.
-We pledge to meet national organic standards and have annual peer visits.
-We sell to our independent natural food grocery store, restaurants, at two farmers markets a week and through a farmers' cooperative.
+This year we will sell to a few restaurants, and at our farmstand.
 We grow a wide variety of market vegetables and our specialties are salad mix, loose leaf arugula, baby kale, fennel, bunched greens and many other crops.
 Our farm is located on the outskirts of Missoula MT, a beautiful progressive small city in the rocky mountains.